Shema: Accompanying blessings

 The blessings preceding and following the Shema are traditionally credited to the members of the Great Assembly.
 They were first instituted in the liturgy of the Temple in Jerusalem.

 According to the Talmud, the reading of the Shema morning and evening fulfills the commandment "You shall meditate therein day and night".
 As soon as a child begins to speak, his father is directed to teach him the verse "Moses commanded us a law, even the inheritance of the congregation of Jacob", and teach him to read the Shema.
 The reciting of the first verse of the Shema is called "the acceptance of the yoke of the kingship of God" (kabalat ol malchut shamayim).
 Judah ha-Nasi, who spent all day involved with his studies and teaching, said just the first verse of the Shema in the morning "as he passed his hands over his eyes", which appears to be the origin of the custom to cover the eyes with the right hand while reciting the first verse.

 The first verse of the Shema is recited aloud, simultaneously by the hazzan and the congregation, which responds with the rabbinically instituted Baruch Shem ("Blessed be the Name") in silence before continuing the rest of Shema.
 Only on Yom Kippur is this response said aloud.
 The remainder of the Shema is read in silence.
-Sephardim recite the whole of the Shema aloud, except the Baruch Shem.
+Many Sephardim recite the whole of the Shema aloud, except the Baruch Shem, as well as the verse "And God will be angry at you" which many recite silently.
 Reform Jews also recite the whole of the first paragraph of the Shema aloud.

 Blessings

 During Shacharit, two blessings are recited before the Shema and one after the Shema.
 There is a question in Jewish law as to whether these blessings are on the Shema, or surrounding the Shema.
 The conclusion that has been drawn is that they are surrounding the Shema, because the structure is similar to that of blessings of the Torah, and there is doubt as to whether such blessings would actually enhance the Shema.
 The two blessings that are recited before the Shema are Yotzer ohr and Ahava Rabbah/Ahavat Olam.
 The blessing after is known as Emet Vayatziv.

 During Maariv, there are two blessings before the Shema and two after.
 The two before are HaMaariv Aravim and Ahavat Olam.
 The two after are Emet V'Emunah and Hashkiveinu.
-Ashkenazim add Baruch Hashem L'Olam outside of Israel on weekdays.
+Some communities add Baruch Hashem L'Olam on weekdays.

 Overall, the three blessings in the morning and four in the evening which accompany the Shema sum to seven, in accordance with the verse in Psalms: "I praise You seven times each day for Your just rules."